Edgar-Donk/frothy-brew/docs/colour_picker/using_tkinter_widgets.rst

 Now create the Scale and Spinbox linked to IntVar for each of the colours.
-If we use tkinter widgets, as opposed to the themed widgets, there are more options available.
+If we use tkinter widgets, as opposed to the themed widgets, there are more options immediately available.
 Note how the logic needs to work.
 Change the gradient into a function, so that it can be called for each of the components.
-When creating the scales and spinboxes they need to be tied to the intvars, additionally the command option redraws the gradient whenever an intvar changes.
-The resulting colour can be displayed on a Label.
+When creating the scales and spinboxes they need to be tied to the IntVars, additionally the command option redraws the gradient whenever an IntVar changes.
+The resulting colour from all three components can then be displayed on a Label.

 Each pair of Scales and Spinboxes have a common command function, red uses the function rhandle(), each command function need only redraw